The New Zealand team to compete in the 2016 World Fly-fishing Championships in Vail, Colorado, USA

 Cory credits the life that he has to his wife Sarah who is 100% supportive as Cory chases his dreams.
 They have three boys who have grown up on the river with their dad.

-johannes krill (pic not shown)
+johannes krill (pic & BIO not AVAILABLE)

 Paul Dewar (Captain)